MohammedBaasheem/FundraisingSystemApi/README.md

 ## Fundraising System API

-This project is an API (Application Programming Interface) for a fundraising system developed using ASP.NET Core.
+This Project is an API (Application Programming Interface) for a fundraising system developed using ASP.NET Core.
 The project aims to manage donations, projects, and users while providing high security and scalability.

 ## Overview